-Avocados are safe to include in maternal diets as they contain higher amounts of key nutrients –folate and potassium that are important for fetal growth and development.
-They are full of good fats, and other vitamins and minerals, all of which have a positive impact on pregnancy.
+Avocados are a safe and nutrient-dense addition to the maternal diet, as they contain high amounts of key nutrients –folate and potassium that are important for fetal growth and development.
+These superfoods are packed with good fats, and other vitamins and minerals, all of which positively impact pregnancy.

 What Are The Benefits Of Avocados During Pregnancy?

 Eva De Angelis, an Argentina-based dietitian nutritionist, says, “Avocados are a high-calorie food that can help increase fetal weight.
 They’re also high in healthy fats like omega-9 fatty acids and potassium, which are good for your and your baby’s heart.
 I frequently suggest pregnant patients to eat one small or half medium avocado per day, as more than that could lead to unwanted weight gain.
 Avocados can be spread on whole grain toast with egg for breakfast, used to replace dressing on salads for lunch, or blended into smoothies for snacks.”

 The various benefits of eating avocado fruits, also known as butter fruits, are as follows.

 Folate, also known as Folacin or vitamin B9, is an essential vitamin that supports the proper growth and development of the fetus.
 Lack of sufficient folate (or folic acid) can cause congenital disabilities or birth defects in babies.
 Therefore, optimum intake of folate during pregnancy is crucial.
 Avocados are a rich source of folate that provides about 19mcg of folate per ounce of the fruit (2).